 Approximately 350 videos and DVDs are placed on reserve by faculty each semester.
 These items may be checked out on the Lower Level at the Circulation/Reserve Desk.
 When the individual has finished viewing the item, it should be returned to that service point.

-The University of Massachusetts Amherst Libraries is now offering a streaming media service to on-campus course instructors who utilize the Moodle Learning Management System.
+The UMass Amherst Libraries offers a streaming media service to course instructors who utilize Moodle or Blackboard Learn.
 Capacity is limited.
 The purpose of the service is to support classroom instruction by providing required course content through on demand streaming of library-owned media.
 Videos of class lectures may be more suited to podcasting and are not within the scope of this service.
-For more information on how to include clips of library-owned media in your course using streamed contant please email us at: email@example.com

-Please consult this guide to audio and video resources available from the library and on demand, including both licensed and free resources.
+- Streaming Media Collections (audio and video resources available from the library and on demand, including both licensed and free resources)

 Students, faculty, and staff of the Five Colleges may also use the extensive media collections at Amherst, Hampshire, Mount Holyoke, and Smith Colleges.
 UMass Amherst Students, faculty and staff may request videos online from the other Four Colleges in the Five College Libraries catalog and pick up these videos at their home libraries' Circulation desk during normal Circulation hours.
 Audio CDs from UMass, Mount Holyoke College and Hampshire College may also be requested online.
 Please allow 3 to 5 working days for the items to be delivered to your home library.
 Five College Students, Faculty and Staff may also check out up to three media items in person at any other Five College Library for up to five days.
 UMass Amherst graduate students, faculty, and staff may use Interlibrary Loan to request media items not owned by the UMass Amherst Libraries or Four Colleges.